soulrrrrr/soulrrrrr.github.io/content/authors/admin/_index.md

     url: https://www.youtube.com/watch?v=dQw4w9WgXcQ

 # Short bio (displayed in user profile at end of posts)
-bio: I am Chia-Lun (Charles) Tsai.
-     I studied computer science at NYCU in Taiwan.
-     I am currently an MCS student at the University of Illinois at Urbana-Champaign (UIUC).
+bio: I am Chia-Lun (Charles) Tsai, a master’s student in Computer Science at the University of Illinois at Urbana-Champaign (UIUC).

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.